 Valentine’s day is always such a fun day for kids!
+Yes, it’s become very commercial, but it’s a holiday about love and celebrating loving one another- so sign me upppp!
 Both as a teacher and a mom I am always on the lookout for cute and fun valentines day activities for kids.
 As a teacher, I’m looking for activities that are engaging but still sneak in some literacy skills.
 As a mom, I’m just trying to create some memories, distract (I mean engage) the kids and if there’s some learning involved – fine 😉 There are tons of great valentines crafts, valentines day games, and of course valentines day writing prompts for kids out there.
 I honestly love looking on social media for valentines day activities, as there are just so many creative and artistic people out there doing amazing things.
 I am always so inspired by the work out there in the educational community.
 We’re stronger together, right!
-So here’s a new take on an oldy but a goody.
+So here’s a new take on an oldie but a goody.

 Whenever I’m planning a new unit, I always look for classroom games for kids that are engaging and meaningful.
 This year, I decided to recreate BINGO and put unicorns on it.
 I mean, who doesn’t love unicorns and I thought it was a fun rendition to BINGO.
+Oh, best part, it’s EDITABLE.
+This means that you can add any word and/or numbers into the game, which is perfect for differentiating levels and grades!
 If you’ve never played Bingo before, I’ll go through how to play the bingo games for kids.

 Anther way is to fill out the entire board.
 I love having kids fill out the whole board- whoever gets there first, wins the valentines day games.